 This can be done with several home improvement projects ranging from easy DIY to professional repairs and renovations.

-With nothing more than a caulk gun and a sealant tube, you can seal up rattling windows and cracked window frames to stop unwanted air transfer.
-Double-paned windows that rattle provide extra insulation once resealed but will need full window replacement to regain the full effect of gas-insulated windows.
+With nothing more than a caulk gun and a sealant tube, you can seal up rattling windows and doors or cracked frames to stop unwanted air transfer.
+Double-paned windows that rattle provide extra insulation once resealed but will need full replacement to regain the full effect of gas-insulated windows.

 2. Replace Weather Stripping Around Exterior Doors